ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 5 rows in set (0.00 sec)
 ```

-We first added a `;` that will end the execution of the `echo` command and followed by the `copy` command that will copy the bash exectable to Death's home directroy and `chmod` that will add the SUID bit to the copied `bash` executable.
-When we run the `/home/death/getDreams.py` script using our sudo right this commands will be executed and we will see the bash executable with Death's SUID bit set in the `/home/death` directory.
+We first added a `;` that will end the execution of the `echo` command followed by the `copy` command that will copy the bash executable to Death's home directory and `chmod` that will add the SUID bit to the copied `bash` executable.
+When we run the `/home/death/getDreams.py` script using our sudo right these commands will be executed and we will see the bash executable with Death's SUID bit set in the `/home/death` directory.
 ```bash
 lucien@dreaming:~$ sudo -u death  /usr/bin/python3 /home/death/getDreams.py
 <SNIP>